cadrgtsecond/cardsharp/test/example.md

 This card contains some example flashcards

-REVIEW--fguvqzmI: Where is the capital of India?
+REVIEW--fguvqzmI:: Where is the capital of India?
 New Delhi

 REVIEW--sWo4BDa0: FSRS stands for _Free Spaced Repetition Scheduling_ Algorithm